 - Sign the Data Processing/Transfer Agreement : Please contact us to have the specific document required for your country

-- Send eCRF users list: Max 3 persons with eCRF profiles per hospital.
-Investigator profile + 2 additional collaborators (provide first name, last name and email addresses)
+- Send names and emails of eCRF users: Max 3 persons with eCRF profiles per hospital.
+Investigator user profile+ 2 data-entry users (provide first name, last name and email addresses)